 There are two different ways you could have your skills development:

 You need to attend eight Saturday workshops before taking on case studies.
-You can start your master classes at any time of the year and they need not be consecutive attendance.
-These run from 10 am – 4 pm on the following 2019 dates: 12 January, 9 February, 9 March, 13 April, 11 May, 8 June, 13 July, 14 September, 12 October, 9 November, 14 December
+You can start your workshops at any time of the year and they need not be consecutive attendance.
+These run from 10 am – 4 pm on the following dates:

-These skills development sessions run one Saturday each month via Zoom.
-During these online Saturday master classes, you will be working with fellow students in a small group facilitated by myself.
+These skills development workshops run one Saturday each month via Zoom.
+During these online Saturday workshops, you will be working with fellow students in a small group.
 You will be trained to deliver remote coaching to a fellow student and be coached yourself.
 These online workshops run on the following 2019 dates: 5 January – 2 February – 2 March – 6 April – 18 May – 15 June – 6 July – 7 September – 5 October – 2 November – 7 December

 - The day will run from 9am until 5pm.